Jerk (cooking): Techniques

-Street-side "jerk stands" or "jerk centres" are frequently found in Jamaica and the nearby Cayman Islands, as well as, other places that experienced waves of Jamaican migration— like San Andrés.
+Street-side "jerk stands" or "jerk centres" are commonly found in Jamaica and the nearby Cayman Islands, as well as, other places that experienced waves of Jamaican migration, like San Andrés.
 Jerked meat, usually chicken or pork, can be purchased along with hard dough bread, bammy (a native cassava flatbread), Jamaican fried dumplings (known as "Johnnycake" or journey cakes), and festival, a variation of sweet flavoured fried dumplings, served as a side dish.